YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    /L[ISTEN][(numexpr)]

 where numexpr specifies the listen queue depth for a listening socket.
 The value will be between 1 and the system-enforced maximum.
 By default, an OPEN or USE with LISTEN immediately sets the listen queue size to 1.
-The listen queue depth specified for a listening socket is limited only by the limit imposed by the OS (previously, an artificial limit of 5 was enforced).
+For vendor-specific information on how to change your system's maximum queue length, refer to the listen manpage..

 .. parsed-literal::
    /W[AIT][(timeout)]